How many times have you slept through the night, possibly for 6 to 8 hours, only to wake up still feeling tired and dragging?

 Ever wonder which are the best herbs, minerals or hormones to eradicate your insomnia and improve your quality of sleep.
 Here’s a list that will help you choose the right sleep formula for you, so you can wake up refreshed and energized each morning.

-Melatonin, nicknamed “the sleep hormone”, is produced by your pineal gland, and its role is to control your sleep/wake cycles.
-Melatonin production in the body is triggered by darkness and suppressed by light.
-Indoor lighting, TV’s, computers and cell phones can disrupt your melatonin production resulting in sleep problems.
+Melatonin, nicknamed “the sleep hormone”, is produced by your pineal gland, and controls your sleep/wake cycles.
+Production in the body is triggered by darkness and suppressed by light.
+Indoor lighting, TVs, computers, and cell phones can disrupt your melatonin production resulting in sleep problems.

-The best melatonin to take is an ALL-Natural, fermented melatonin and not a synthetic melatonin.
-Synthetic melatonin’s tend to give you ‘freaky’ dreams and even nightmares.
-With a fermented melatonin you will have more dreams because it increases your REM cycle but you will not have nightmares.
+The best melatonin to take is ALL-Natural, fermented melatonin and not synthetic melatonin.
+Synthetic versions tends to give you ‘freaky’ dreams and even nightmares.
+With a fermented melatonin, you will have more dreams because it increases your REM cycle but you will not have nightmares.

 Benefits of Melatonin:

-• Assists with regulation of metabolism, digestion and appetite
+- Assists with the regulation of metabolism, digestion, and appetite

 The Melatonin we use for our patients is Sleep EZ.